zeroasiccorp/wildebeest/README.md

            make install

 It will :
-	- build yosys-syn.so
+        - build 'yosys-syn.so'

         - copy it under your 'yosys/share/plugins'

         - copy Zero Asic Src/Architectures files under 'yosys'/share/plugins'.

 How to use 'yosys-syn' plugin with Yosys :
 ------------------------------------------
 When the 'yosys-syn' plugin is built and installed, you can use the plugin either way:

-            1/ at command line :
+            1. at command line :

                   yosys -m yosys-syn -s <script file>

-            2/ Or directly in the Yosys executable :
+            2. Or directly in the Yosys executable :

                   plugin -i yosys-syn